cosmic-api/teleport/python/docs/source/extending.rst

 Extending Teleport
 ------------------

-Teleport's specification does not define the totality of the :func:`t` function, just provides some instances of its inputs and outputs.
+Teleport's specification does not define the totality of the :func:`t() <teleport.TypeMap.__call__>` function, just provides some instances of its inputs and outputs.
 Any implementation is allowed to extend it with new instances, inventing new concrete types, new generic types or other higher-level constructs.

 This implementation provides a convenient interface for extending Teleport with new concrete and generic types.
 You can see how it works by reading through